I recently published a review and buyer's guide on the top ten best audio interfaces you should get if you are serious about music production.

 Here's a checklist to use:

-The more you pay for an audio interface doesn’t result to a better interface, if you are not going for multiple recording, and if otherwise, go for a higher range (which is recommended in this guide).
+The more you pay for an audio interface doesn't result in a better interface, if you are not going for multiple recordings, and if otherwise, go for a higher range (which is recommended in this guide).

 Audio Interface Connector

 Types of connectors are USB, Firewire, and Thunderbolts.
 USB is mostly used in a home studio, and if your budget carries the weight, you can opt for Firewire.
 From personal experience, If you need a faster data transfer rate, go for Thunderbolt; it's faster than either USB or Firewire.

 Note: The higher you go, the better the transfer rate, and an added plus to your dough.